 First, your health insurance policy is a contract.
 Contracts are based on the terms of the agreement; it is not safe to assume that your health insurance company has a health insurance lien.
 We have seen insurance companies claim to have a health insurance lien even when the health insurance policy did not provide for that right.
 Read your policy or share it with your attorney to confirm the policy authorizes a health insurance lien.
 The policy language will outline exactly what, if any, health insurance lien your health insurance has on settlement proceeds.
 Keep in mind some policies only apply to third-party settlements and not to uninsured or underinsured motorist settlements.

-Your health insurance company may only recover payments for the medical care related to your claim
+Your health insurance company may only recover payments for medical care related to your claim

 Health insurance companies must take into account attorneys’ fees and costs when determining health insurance liens

-Forth, most personal injury attorneys work on a contingency fee basis.
+Most personal injury attorneys work on a contingency fee basis.
 This means that their payment is contingent upon their client obtaining a monetary settlement.
 In these cases, the attorneys’ fee is a percentage of the client’s recovery.
 In addition to the fee, the client must reimburse the attorney for costs incurred during the case.
-Florida Statute 768.76(4) limits lienholders recovery to the actual amount of settlement minus the percentage of attorney’s fees and costs.
-For example, the lien must be reduced by 35% if attorneys’ fees and costs total 35% of the settlement.
+Florida Statute 768.76(4) limits lienholders right of reimbursement to the actual amount of collateral sources recovered by the claimant from a tortfeasor, minus its pro rata share of costs and attorney’s fees incurred by the claimant in recovering such collateral sources from the tortfeasor.

 Call 1-800-ASK-DAVE now if you need legal assistance resolving your health insurance lien.